Ylianst/Authenticode-JS/readme.md

           --url [url]              URL to embbed into signature.
           --hash [method]          Default is SHA384, possible value: MD5, SHA224, SHA256, SHA384 or SHA512.
           --time [url]             The time signing server URL.
+          --proxy [url]            The HTTP proxy to use to contact the time signing server, must start with http://
   unsign: Remove the signature from the executable.
           --exe [file]             Required executable to un-sign.
           --out [file]             Resulting executable with signature removed.